AymanDasa/xamppDocker/README.md

 ## phpmyadmin

-This service uses the official phpMyAdmin image and sets the document root to /app.
+This service uses the official phpMyAdmin image.
 - It also depends on the mariadb service and maps port 8080 to port 80.